xHaven (XVN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 xHaven Historical Price

-According to the latest data gathered on xHaven live price page, the current price of xHaven is 0.00750149USD.
-The circulating supply of xHaven(XVN) is 51.83M XVN , giving it a market capitalization of $388.84K.
+According to the latest data gathered on xHaven live price page, the current price of xHaven is 0.00845316USD.
+The circulating supply of xHaven(XVN) is 51.83M XVN , giving it a market capitalization of $438.17K.

 The xHaven Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XVN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.